-Post Office renamed after hero in Virginia Beach mass shooting
+Post office renamed after hero in Virginia Beach mass shooting

 "We are so proud of the way he lived.
 We are proud of the way he died and we are so proud of what is being done here today," his father, Pastor E. Ray Cox, said.

 Rep. Elaine Luria helped get a bill through Congress calling for the name change.

-News 3 will have more reaction and coverage of the ceremony throughout the day.
+"It will never bring him back, but those who see his name on this post office will remember a hero who saved lives and in doing so lost his own," Luria said during the ceremony.

+The post office is just across the street from the municipal center.
+The recognition means a lot to those he saved.
+Christi Dewar told News 3 shortly after the shooting about Cox's heroics.
+"It's still roughing know that I'm not going to see him every day at work," she said Friday.
+"I'd rather have him than a plaque, but he definitely deserves that plaque."

+With the recognition, his family and friends say it's a symbol of putting others ahead of yourself.
+"He judged everyone as a human being who deserved to be loved and cared for, which he proved when he saved us," said Dewar.

 Click here for our full coverage on the Virginia Beach mass shooting.